bradleyfrank/ansible/README.md

 ## Running the Playbooks

-> [!NOTE]
-> * Upon completion, a full reboot is recommended for a clean shell.
-> * On macOS, in order to install apps via `mas`, log in to the App Store prior to running.
+1. On macOS, authenticate to the App Store (required if using `mas`)

-1. Clone the repository locally
+2. Clone the repository locally
-2. `cd` into the git repo and run `sh install`
+3. `cd` into the git repo and run `sh install`

 > [!TIP]
 > Run `sh install -h` to show available script flags